john-savill/home_network/README.md

 One drive is running [immich](https://immich.app) for local photo storage.

-One drive with be shared across my network for other document storage.
+The other drive will be shared across my network for other document storage.

 ...